laravel/nova-docs/4.0/actions/defining-actions.md

 You may also instruct Nova to queue actions as a [batch](https://laravel.com/docs/queues#job-batching) by marking the action with the `Laravel\Nova\Contracts\BatchableAction` interface.
 In addition, the action should use the `Illuminate\Bus\Batchable` trait.

 When an action is batchable, you should define a `withBatch` method that will be responsible for configuring the action's [batch callbacks](https://laravel.com/docs/queues#dispatching-batches).
 This allows you to define code that should run after an entire batch of actions finishes executing against multiple selected resources.
-In fact, you can even access the model IDs for all of the models that were selected when the batched action was executed:
+In fact, you can even access the model IDs for all of the resources that were selected when the batched action was executed:

 ```php
 <?php